FREQUENTLY ASKED QUESTIONS

 Can a birth parent gain information from New Life on Minimum Standards, compliance status report, and the agency’s policies?

 THE ADOPTION PROCESS

 Do the birth mother’s parents need to sign papers in order for her to place her child for adoption (if she is under the age of 18)?

 No, it is not legally necessary.
-Any woman under 18 is considered an emancipated minor when it comes to the decisions of her pregnancy and the baby.
+Women under the age of 18 are considered emancipated minors when it comes to the decisions of her pregnancy and the baby.
 However, there is an affidavit that a parent can sign, indicating knowledge of her adoption plan.

 When does the birth mother have to sign the adoption papers?

 The relinquishment papers cannot be signed until at least 48 hours after the birth of the baby.
 The birth mother will only sign the relinquishment papers if she chooses to do so and when she is ready to do so.

 What documents must be signed?